-Now, click the Start Cloning
+- Now, click the Start Cloning

 The WP Staging site will be created in a few minutes, and you can log in to the dashboard with the admin credentials of your live website.

-If you do not want to pay for the Pro version, go ahead, and take advantage of the complete push/pull website staging environment offered by Cloudways.
+If you do not want to pay for the Pro version, go ahead and take advantage of the complete push/pull website staging environment offered by Cloudways.

 Migrate WordPress Site

-If you have anything to ask about the Cloudways WordPress staging environment or creating a staging server, feel free to ask me in the comments section below.
+If you have anything to ask about the Cloudways WordPress staging sites or creating a staging server, feel free to ask me in the comments section below.